 Many truck accident victims have high medical bills.
 You may have big emergency room bills and ongoing bills from hospitalization, treatment for your injuries, and therapy.
 Every surgery or procedure will add to the medical costs you face.

-In many cases, your employer will work with you in an effort to get you back in the office as soon as possible.
+In many cases, your employer will work with you to get you back in the office as soon as possible.
 Some employers, however, may encourage you to stay home due to liability issues or might lack the ability to make the modifications you need to return to the office.
 As a result, the amount of time you miss at work may vary depending on your injuries, your profession, and your employer.

 Fortunately, you can include your lost income as part of your truck accident claim.